Bright Hope World is committed, out of concern for the needy, to use donations as cost effectively as possible.

 Other Partnership Information:

-The four main local leaders travel around the Great Lakes District training local people and assisting them to become involved in the growth of the Church Planting Movement.
-As well as this, Harvest Partnership is developing a number of programmes in Kenya.
-These include:
+The three main local leaders travel around the Great Lakes District training local people and assisting them to become involved in the growth of the Church Planting Movement.
+As well as this, they coordinate:

 History of Partnership